 The Bellhousing Dial-In Procedure Is Vital

 When the engine crankshaft and the transmission input shaft are misaligned, lateral stress is placed on the input shaft.
-This leads to accelerated front bearing wear, increased shifter effort (especially in 1st and 2nd gears) and an increase in transmission noise.
-Wear caused by misalignment is easily recognized, so to insure you have no issues with your warranty, it is important to follow the procedure and document your results.
+This leads to accelerated front bearing wear, increased shifter effort (especially in 1st and 2nd gears), and an increase in transmission noise.
+Wear caused by misalignment is easily recognized, so to ensure you have no issues with your warranty, it is important to follow the procedure and document your results.

-You must insure that your engine crankshaft is properly aligned with the bellhousing register hole.
+You must ensure that your engine crankshaft is properly aligned with the bellhousing register hole.
 Don’t let anyone mislead you; every new bellhousing (no matter who makes it) requires this alignment procedure.
 Even if you are installing a new Tremec transmission on your old bellhousing, you still must follow this procedure.

-How to Dial-In Your Bellhousing – Step by Step
+How to Dial-In Your Bellhousing – Step-by-Step

-The process is fairly simple, but requires a second person to assist in rotating the crankshaft while you take the measurements.
+The process is fairly simple but requires a second person to assist in rotating the crankshaft while you take the measurements.

-1.The first step is to assemble the flywheel to the crankshaft flange.
+1. The first step is to assemble the flywheel to the crankshaft flange.
 Since we will only be using the flywheel to hold the magnetic-based dial indicator, you do not need to torque the bolts at this time.
-In fact, many mechanics will only use 3 of the 6 bolts to hold the flywheel in place.
+Many mechanics will only use 3 of the 6 bolts to hold the flywheel in place.

 2. Once you have the flywheel secured to the crankshaft, bolt the bellhousing to the engine block.
-Again, making sure it is tight, but it is not necessary to torque the bolts.
+Again, make sure it is tight, but it is not necessary to torque the bolts.
 Place the base of the magnetic mount dial indicator on the friction contact area of the flywheel, then arrange the indicator arm so that it travels along the inside diameter of the bellhousing register hole.

 3. The easiest way to measure the run-out is to rotate the crankshaft until the dial indicator is at the 12 o’clock position, and zero the gauge.
 Then, rotate the engine slowly in the proper direction (never rotate an engine backward) watching the gauge as the needle fluctuates.
 When you have found the high spot in the circle, mark it on the back of the bellhousing with a marker, and record the amount of misalignment.